 Cardinal Giovan Angelo Braschi was elected pope on February 15, 1775 at the age of 58.

 He was a tall man and he had a virile aspect.
-J. W. Goethe was impressed by these aspects when he saw a celebration chaired by the pope in Palazzo del Quirinale in 1786 and when he attended the ceremonies for the Holy Week in S. Pietro in 1788.
+J. W. Goethe was impressed by these aspects when he saw a celebration chaired by him in Palazzo del Quirinale in 1786 and when he attended the ceremonies for the Holy Week in S. Pietro in 1788.

-Pius VI embarked on a large effort to reclaim the marshy plain between the Volsci Mountains (Norma and Cori) and the sea.
+Pius VI embarked on a large effort to reclaim the Pontine Marshes between the Volsci Mountains and the sea.
 He enlarged Terracina and visited the area several times.
-The cost was enormous for the strained finances of the State and the pope was criticized for this initiative, also because the reclaimed land was mainly assigned to his relatives.
+The cost was enormous for the strained finances of the State and the Pope was criticized for this initiative, also because the reclaimed land was mainly assigned to his relatives.

 The coats of arms of Pius VI were erased almost everywhere.
 The French saw them as a symbol of the